Assumption of costs for contraceptives

 Required documents

-• Receipt from the pharmacy (costs for contraceptives under 100 euros must be paid in advance).
+• Receipt from the pharmacy (costs for contraceptives under 100 euros must be paid out of pocket).

 Questions & Answers